 This is the same book where Umbridge scars Harry.
 What does it matter if your ideals are different if your methods are the same?

 Hermione is highly, highly fortunate that she is granted plot armour by her demon mother Rowling, who, by the by, shows no remorse… check out her taunting Marietta on Pottermore in the vein of snitches get stitches.
 Rowling excuses Hermione saying people would have joined anyway.
 No, they would not have, and it is still so very, painfully, obviously wrong to have people sign up for a club without telling them that there are terms and conditions!
 I would highly recommend Rowling taking three semesters of British Contract Law.
 And then again, she excuses Hermione saying that Marietta would have betrayed other people so it’s justifiable to scar her for life and that Marietta was basically useless for Dumbledore’s Army anyway.
-You, J.K.
-Rowling, I’m dragging you through the mud, are a sick fuck and a complete psycho.

 If Hermione pulled this shit in a normal school, especially if she went to my school which is an all girls’ school in East London, this bitch would have got fully wrecked.
 How is that appropriate, how does that make me different to Hermione?
 It makes it different because it is self-defence which is legal.
 She is lucky Marietta is clearly sweet, because I can’t say the same for myself, I would have decked the living daylights out of Hermione if she physically scarred me for life.

 And if that alone isn’t enough for you, you are a lost cause.
 I’m not applying this to younger readers, I know they will learn as they age, but if you’re above 18 and you think this shit is okay, for real, then move.
 Also, this scene is completely cut out from the films which is very telling, but book readers you guys do know what really happened and you’re on a mad one if you forgot something like that.